Continuity of care.Continuity of data.

 National Health Data Interoperability

 National HIV program now has real-time visibility into facility data.
 Lab orders and results flow automatically.
-20+ Ministry officials trained to own the system—no external consultants needed.
+20+ Ministry officials trained and fully in control — no external consultants, no licensing fees, no foreign cloud dependency.
+Supported through Data.Fi program funding.

 OCL AI Mapper: Automated Terminology Mapping